neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **BCR-09 (RS-02): Business Continuity Management & Operational Resilience Impact Analysis**

-**Desc:** There shall be a defined and documented method for determining the impact of any disruption to the organization (cloud provider, cloud consumer) that must incorporate the following:
+**Description:** There shall be a defined and documented method for determining the impact of any disruption to the organization (cloud provider, cloud consumer) that must incorporate the following:

 * Identify critical products and services
 * Identify all dependencies, including processes, applications, business partners, and third party service providers